-Many of these invading bacteria are resistant to antibiotics, reducing the therapeutic efficacy of conventional treatments, whether antibiotics are used alone or in combination.
+Some of these microbes are bacteria that are resistant to antibiotics, significantly impacting the way they respond when treated with antibiotics.
+Bacteria can develop this kind of resistance to more than one kind of drug.
 This widespread resistance has accelerated the emergence of multidrug-resistant (MDR) pathogens.
-Recent reports suggest that phage and modified phage therapies can effectively target MDR pathogens when administered in multiple doses.
-While bacteriophage therapy has already shown promising results against MDR infections, researchers continue to pursue improved outcomes through the development of novel combinational strategies.
+Recent reports suggest that phage and related technologies can effectively target MDR pathogens.
+While this kind of therapy has already shown promising results against MDR infections, researchers continue to pursue improved outcomes through the development of novel combinational strategies.

-To address the limitations of existing antimicrobial approaches, scientists have turned to the CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) system as a gene-specific antimicrobial tool.
+To address the limitations of existing antimicrobial approaches, scientists have turned to the Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR) system as a gene-specific antimicrobial tool.
 The CRISPR-Cas system offers a major advantage over traditional therapies due to its exceptional specificity and its ability to precisely delete or disrupt target genes, including those conferring antibiotic resistance.

 Although CRISPR-Cas is a powerful gene-editing technology capable of reducing pathogenic bacterial populations through targeted genomic deletions, efficient delivery remains a significant challenge.
-Phages, as natural predators of bacteria, offer a solution to this problem.
-Beyond killing bacteria, phages can also function as delivery vehicles for CRISPR-Cas systems by transporting exogenous CRISPR DNA into bacterial cells, thereby overcoming one of the key barriers to CRISPR-based antimicrobial therapy.
+Phages, as natural DNA delivery vehicles to bacteria, offer a solution to this problem.
+Beyond naturally infecting bacteria, they can be engineered to deliver CRISPR DNA into bacterial cells.

 Phages: More Than Just Gut Viruses